 - 1. Prerequisites for this course: BIOL 2457, 2458, CHEM 1451. - 2.
 To be able to participate fully in assignments and exams in this course, a student must: - have reliable and speedy internet access.
-This course requires a student to have reliable internet access and fast connection speed, as he or she will be taking online tests that are timed.
-For more information on computer needs specific to Blackboard, please go to: http://www.uta.edu/blackboard/students/index.php Alternatively there is the UTA Help Desk 817-272-2208 or helpdesk@uta.edu. - As an online student, you are responsible for your computer equipment and the speed of the internet services you are using whether you are using your personal equipment or you choose to use public equipment (ie, a computer at UTA or public wi-fi at Starbucks).
+This course requires a student to have reliable internet access and fast connection speed, as he or she will be taking online tests that are timed. - As an online student, you are responsible for your computer equipment and the speed of the internet services you are using whether you are using your personal equipment or you choose to use public equipment (ie, a computer at UTA or public wi-fi at Starbucks).
 Using a slow internet connection can result in lost time on your exams and a reduced quality of your exam's video recording.
 This lost time can negatively impact your grade.
 Course instructors are not able to return "lost time" to students with a slow or inconsistent internet connection. - If you lose connection with an exam, please attempt to re-enter the exam immediately and follow the exam guidelines each time.
 The timer will continue to run "behind the scenes".
 Course instructors are not able to return "lost time" to students who have been kicked out of an exam.
 Students who demonstrate a pattern of multiple entrance into and exits out of exams may receive warnings from instructors and/or point penalties on exams. - It is a good idea as an online student to always have a back-up computer and internet plan (in case your equipment stops working) and to start an exam with plenty of time to spare so that you can "activate" your back-up plan if you need to prior to the exam deadline.
 Last minute problems with your computer equipment, your internet service, and / or Respondus will not be an acceptable excuse to take an exam late and without penalty.
-Plan ahead!! - Check Blackboard & UTA email for messages and important information on a daily basis.
+Plan ahead!! - Check Canvas & UTA email for messages and important information on a daily basis.
 UTA email must always be used.
 Instructors and coaches will not respond to e-mail messages from personal email accounts (such as gmail, etc.). - 3.
 Students must have unswerving commitment to academic honesty.